Zbigniew Messner

-Zbigniew Stefan Messner (/pl/; 13 March 1929 – 10 January 2014) was a Polish communist politician and economist.
+Zbigniew Stefan Messner (Note: /pl/) (13 March 1929 – 10 January 2014) was a Polish communist politician and economist.
 His ancestors were of German Polish descent who had assimilated into Polish society.
 In 1972, he became Professor of Karol Adamiecki University of Economics in Katowice.
 In the 1980s, Messner held numerous high ranking posts within communist party apparatus.
 He was a member of the Central Committee of the Polish United Workers' Party (PZPR) from 1981 to 1990, when PZPR was dissolved, member of the PZPR Politburo from 1981 to 1988, Deputy Prime Minister from 1983 to 1985, member of Sejm from 1985 to 1989, Prime Minister of Polish People's Republic from 1985 to 1988 and member of the State Council of the Polish People's Republic from 1988 to 1989.
 Additionally in the 1960s Messner was the chairman of Piast Gliwice football club.

 Early life

 Messner was born on 13 March 1929 in Stryj, then located in Poland (now Stryi, Ukraine).
 After Soviet annexation of former Polish eastern regions in 1945, his family decided to leave Stryj and move to Gliwice.
 In 1953 Messner graduated Karol Adamiecki University of Economics in Katowice, where he continued to work in the following years as an academic worker.